History of wrestling: Antiquity

 Textual description of wrestling begins with the ancient classics, especially the Greek and Sanskrit epics.
 The Mahabharata describes the encounter between the accomplished wrestlers Bhima and Jarasandha.

-Shuai Jiao is a legendary wrestling style of Chinese antiquity used by the Yellow Emperor during his fight against the rebel Chih Yiu.
-This early style of combat was first called jiao ti (butting with horns).
+Shuai Jiao is a legendary wrestling style of Chinese antiquity used by the Yellow Emperor during his fight against the rebel Chi You at the Battle of Zhoulu.
+This early style of combat was first called jiao di (butting with horns).

 Greek wrestling was a popular form of martial art in which points were awarded for touching a competitor's back to the ground, forcing a competitor out of bounds (arena).
 Three falls determined the winner.
 It was at least featured as a sport since the eighteenth Olympiad in 704 BC.
 Wrestling is described in the earliest celebrated works of Greek literature, the Iliad and the Odyssey.
 Wrestlers were also depicted in action on many vases, sculptures, and coins, as well as in other literature.
 Other cultures featured wrestling at royal or religious celebrations, but the ancient Greeks structured their style of wrestling as part of a tournament where a single winner emerged from a pool of competitors.
 Late Greek tradition also stated that Plato was known for wrestling in the Isthmian games.

 This continued into the Hellenistic period.
 Ptolemy II and Ptolemy III of Egypt were both depicted in art as victorious wrestlers.
 After the Roman conquest of the Greeks, Greek wrestling was adopted by the Roman culture and became Roman Wrestling during the period of the Roman Empire (510 BC to AD 500).
 By the eighth century, the Byzantine emperor Basil I, according to court historians, won in wrestling against a boastful wrestler from Bulgaria.

+Celtic wrestling has an extensive history, with wrestling being mentioned in the Tailteann Games dating back from somewhere between 1839 BC to 632 BC (academics disagree) to the 12th century AD when the Normans invaded.
+Various styles such as Cornish wrestling, Gouren, Collar-and-elbow wrestling, etc. are likely to have evolved from some common style.